Frequently asked questions

 What is the difference between an exemption and an exclusion?

-Exemptions: Institutions use exemption withhold information.
-Exemptions are found at section 13 through 24 and section 26 of the Access to Information Act.
+Exemptions: Institutions use exemptions to withhold information.
+Exemptions are found in sections 13 to 24 and section 26 of the Access to Information Act.

-Exclusions: The Act does not apply to certain records, including published material or material available for purchase by the public, and Cabinet confidences.
+Exclusions: The Act does not apply to certain records, including published material or material the public can buy, and Cabinet confidences.

 What is the difference between a mandatory exemption and a discretionary exemption?